 Neurological Physical Therapy Tools for Home Use

-Individuals who endured a traumatic brain injury, stroke, or other neurological condition may experience difficulty with motor functions such as balance, movement, and coordination.
-Fortunately, many can improve mobility through physical therapy exercises.
+Individuals who endured a traumatic brain injury, stroke, or have another neurological condition may experience difficulty with motor functions such as balance, movement, and coordination.
+Fortunately, many can improve their mobility through physical therapy.

 8. Therapy Putty

 Therapy putty is designed to help individuals improve hand strength and regain mobility.
-As a simple, affordable accessory, it can also help restore dexterity in your hand.
-Engaging in therapy putty exercises daily help stimulate the brain and activate neuroplasticity.
+As a simple, affordable accessory, it can also help restore dexterity and coordination in your hand.
+Engaging in therapy putty exercises daily helps stimulate the brain and activates neuroplasticity.
 Thus, the more you exercise your hand, the more the brain recognizes its demand for that function.
 With the therapy putty, you can mold, shape, pinch, grab, smash, and squeeze using different hand positions to help restore hand function.

 However, it can be hard to stick to a daily routine with a simple tool.
 If you want an extra dose of motivation, it helps to explore interactive neurorehabilitation devices.

-FitMi is an interactive neurorehabilitation device designed to help you improve mobility from the comfort of home.
-It guides you through full-body rehabilitation exercises specific to the areas you want to target, based on your ability level.
+FitMi is an interactive neurorehabilitation device designed to help you improve mobility from the comfort of your own home.
+It guides you through full-body rehabilitation exercises specific to the areas you want to target, and can be modified based on your ability level.

-FitMi motivates you to accomplish high repetition exercises to help stimulate the brain.
+FitMi motivates you to accomplish high repetition exercises in an engaging interface to help stimulate the brain.
 It also adapts to your skill level, so as you improve it will also unlock harder exercises for you to try.
-Best of all, it’s interactive and tracks your progress to help you stick with your at-home physical therapy routine.
+Best of all, it’s interactive and tracks your progress to help you stay consistent with your at-home physical therapy routine.